 Dr. Freund can help you decide if Botox, Dysport ,or Xeomin is right for you during an initial free consultation.

-Botox Treatment New Jersey
+Botox Treatment Englewood, NJ

+The history of Botox is certainly interesting, especially when considering the many different uses of botulinum toxin.
 Aesthetic Rejuvenation Center offers Botox, Dysport, and Xeomin injections to treat forehead creases, frown lines, and crow’s feet.
 These medications are the most effective treatments for the temporary relief of facial wrinkles.

-Some of our other services include Restylane, Belotero, Radiesse, Dermaplaning, MicroNeedling, custom facials, chemical peels, acne treatments, hair restoration, LED Treatment, Intense Pulsed Light (IPL), Platelet Rich Plasma (PRP), laser hair removal and more!
+Some of our other services include Restylane, Belotero, Radiesse, Dermaplaning, microneedling, custom facials, chemical peels, acne treatments, hair restoration, LED Treatment, Intense Pulsed Light (IPL), Platelet Rich Plasma (PRP), laser hair removal and more!
 If you would like a free consultation, visit our contact page or call us at (551) 242-1991.